gopejavi/geb-spock-e2e/readme.md

-# Example Geb and Gradle Project
+# Example Geb with Spock for Aplazame Demo

 [![CircleCI](https://circleci.com/gh/gopejavi/geb-spock-e2e.svg?style=svg)](https://circleci.com/gh/gopejavi/geb-spock-e2e)

 ## Description

-This is an example of incorporating Geb into a Gradle build.
-It shows the use of Spock and JUnit 4 tests.
+This is an example of Geb with Spock, using Page Objects and BDD style, for APlazame Demo page (https://demo.aplazame.com).

-The build is setup to work with Firefox and Chrome.
-Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

 ## Usage

-The following commands will launch the tests with the individual browsers:
+The following commands will launch the tests:

     ./gradlew chromeTest
-    ./gradlew firefoxTest

-To run with all, you can run:

-    ./gradlew test

 Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.